uzukwujp/knowledgecity-assessment/README.md

 ## Continous Integration and Continous Delivery
 For continous Integration and Continous Delivery, I am employing the Gitops approach.
 I developed a model pipeline that takes care of continous integration.
 Ultimately the end product of the pipeline is to create images with the appropriate tags.
 Argocd, a kubernetes controller helps us with continous delivery.
 Argocd watches a file where kubernetes manifest is defined, it reconcils changes made to the file in the cluster.
+In the case of a failed deployment, rollbacks can be made via Argocd or reverting the previous commit made to the git repo housing the kubernetes manifest files.
+Also Cilium have capabalities to implement canary deployment that makes the impact of failed deployment minimal.

 ## Database Schemas